Community Outreach Guide

 “Phillips Free Library is a small rural library in upstate New York.
 We serve a community of about 6400 people.
 We currently have 3 writers’ groups, one for adults, one for teens and one for elementary kids.
 Last year, our teen and adult writer’s groups participated in NaNoWriMo.
-We had about 10 participants involved all together.
+We had about 10 participants involved.

 Along with our regular semi-month meetings, we added a kick-off, one meeting exclusively for NaNoWriMo participants, a mid-month write-in, and a party at the end.
 All of the events were attended by both teens and adults, which was a lot of fun for everyone.
 When we put an announcement of the events in the local paper, they came out and interviewed members and did two articles about the program.

 The write-in was the best event.
 Six adults and four teens attended.
 We did it after hours on a Saturday, so we had the library to ourselves.
 The teens loved being “locked-in” at the library.
 We had refreshments.
 Everyone had a computer to themselves and we all wrote.
 It was a very loose event.
-People could get up and take breaks, have refreshments, visit with each other whenever they wanted to.
 At the end we spent a little time talking together about how our novels were going, sharing scenes people wanted to read to each other, and talking about how many extra words we’d gotten that day.
 The write-in lasted for about 3 hours.

 Everyone liked having the two groups meet together and doing the write-in.
 It took very little work and got us great publicity.
 Plus, it got teen writers and adults together talking about writing.
 We’ll definitely be trying it again this year.”